 Watch the webinar

-With OAS or PFS, the proteins in certain fresh fruits, vegetables and tree nuts are similar to those in pollens and can cause allergic symptoms.
+With OAS or PFAS, the proteins in certain fresh fruits, vegetables and tree nuts are similar to those in pollens and can cause allergic symptoms.

 Non-IgE mediated food allergy